Meet-S0ni/Interview-Questions/README.md

 - what are providers
 - what are provisioners
 - what is the disadvantage of terraform
+  - there is no error hendaling
+  - we have to use hcl
+  - vender locking, if you have terraform code moving from terraform to another iac is very difficult
+  - state file has sensitive data in plain text
 - API as code
 - use case of null resource
 - what are different data types in terraform
-- difference between for each and count
+- difference between for-each and count
 - how to create multi-region aws resource
   - provider region alias
 - terraform best practices